The biggest sporting moments of the twenty teens

 David Luiz in tears above says it all, as Germany demolished Brazil seven goals to one on Brazil’s home soil.
 Brazil were looking to win the tournament for the first time at home, after losing to Uruguay when they last hosted the tournament in 1950.

 Despite superstar Neymar being injured and captain Thiago Silva missing the match through suspension, Brazilian fans believed the home advantage would be enough to see their side through to the final.
-But Joachim Löw’s Germany proved too strong for the home side and would go to win the tournament after their mammoth semi-final win.
+But Joachim Löw’s Germany proved too strong for the home side and would go on to win the tournament after their mammoth semi-final win.

 Although Brazil started the match well, their game took a turn for the worse after Thomas Müller was left unmarked to score the opener in the 11th minute of play.
 They were trailing 5-0 at the half-time interval and a second-half double from André Schürrle put the final nail in the coffin for Brazil, as Germany went on to secure one of the most extraordinary World Cup victories of all time.